 Though both knives feature the same handle material, they have totally different designs.

-Global Sai features a slightly longer curved ergonomic handle.
+Global Sai features a slightly longer, curved ergonomic handle.
 These curves fit comfortably in the grip.
-There is 7 signature black dot dimple on the handle of sai that represents 7 samurai codes of honor and moral.
+There are 7 signature black dot dimples on the handle of the sai that represent the seven samurai codes of honor and morality.

 On the other hand, Global Classic features a more straight-rounded handle.
-The whole handle is covered with black dimples and there is a total of 9 rows.
-These dimples help to make the knife slipping resistant.
-As Global classic has more dimples on the handle it is more slip-resistant and safe than sai knives.
+The whole handle is covered with black dimples, and there are a total of nine rows.
+These dimples help to make the knife slip-resistant.
+Global Classic has more dimples on the handle, making it more slip-resistant and safe than Sai knives.

 Differences 4: Weight